 I remember in the first couple of years in my real estate career, my conversation with fellow real estate investors typically started with “how many properties do you own?”
-I used to think that the more properties I own, the more “experienced” I will be looked upon and therefore, I can attract more investors.
-As a novice investor, I also got caught up in all of these meaningless comparisons.
-Gradually, my focus was not to find solid cash-flow-positive properties.
-Instead, I was more concerned with the NUMBER of properties I owned even though some of the properties owned would never be cash flow positive.
+I used to think that the more properties I owned, the more “experienced” I would look and therefore I would be able to attract more investors.
+As a result, my focus gradually shifted from finding solid cash-flow-positive properties to growing the NUMBER of properties I owned even though some of those properties I owned would never be cash flow positive.

-Lesson learned: Cash flow, Cash flow, Cash flow.
+Lesson learned: Cash flow, cash flow, cash flow.
 Only invest in properties that generate positive cash flow.
-Focus on your game, not someone else’s.

-Lesson learned: Go an extra mile to do market research to come up with a realistic projection.
-Never feel sad to walk away from a property that you have spent some time on analyzing.
+Lesson learned: Go the extra mile.
+Do market research so you can come up with a realistic projection.
+Never feel sad to walk away from a property that you have spent some time analyzing.
 It’s better to walk away from a potentially good deal than walk into a bad deal!

-A good real estate agent is surely indispensable on your team.
-But overly relying on everything that the realtor tells you without cross-checking every aspect involved in understanding the market and choosing the right property is dangerous.
+A good real estate agent is indispensable on your team.
+But relying on everything that the realtor tells you without cross-checking every aspect involved in understanding the market and choosing the right property is dangerous.
+It is their job to be bullish on certain areas or properties.
 Never forget that their ultimate goal is to close the transaction.
 They don’t stick around to manage the property.
 They get paid when you close the property.
 But you get paid when the property is actually generating cash flow.
-It is their job to be bullish on certain areas or properties.

-Lesson learned: Research your market better than anyone else and verify the information provided by the realtors.
+Lesson learned: Research your market better than anyone else and verify the information provided by your realtor.
 Never assume their information is all true.

-Just because strategies like lease options, wholesaling or flips are working for other people doesn’t mean the same strategy will work for you when you factor into your personality and skills, your overall comfort level in carrying out this strategy, your particular time frame and risk tolerance.
-For example, at one point, I thought I would apply lease option strategy on the few single-family properties.
-However, after attempting on 2 properties, I realize I don’t enjoy the process and I am not good at carrying out this strategy despite higher cash flow and supposedly easier property management.
-Ultimately, you need to capitalize on your strengths and not try to work on your weaknesses.
+Just because strategies like lease options, wholesaling or flips are working for other people doesn’t mean the same strategy will work for you.
+You need to factor in your personality and skills, your overall comfort level in carrying out a specific strategy, and your particular time frame and risk tolerance.
+For example, at one point, I thought I would apply a lease option strategy on a few single-family properties.
+However, after attempting to do this on two properties, I realized that I didn’t enjoy the process and I wasn’t good at carrying out this strategy despite it leading to higher cash flow and supposedly easier property management.

-Lesson learned: Capitalize on your strengths and stop wasting time to improve your weaknesses.
+Lesson learned: Capitalize on your strengths and stop wasting time trying to improve your weaknesses.

-Clean up the property and the right tenants will come
+Don’t assume if you clean up the property, that the right tenants will come along

 This statement is ONLY part of the formula when turning around a poorly managed property.
-There are many reasons why they are class C or class D properties.
-Perhaps it is due to the poor management, poor locations, or simply the market in general is attracting only that type of tenant.
-There is a saying “You can change the property.
+There are many reasons why there are class C or class D properties.
+Perhaps it is due to poor management, poor location, or simply the market in general is attracting only that type of tenant.
+There is a saying, “You can change the property.
 But you can’t change the street”.
-Even if you tear down the entire property and rebuild to a higher standard, the end result may still be the same if the same tenant demographic doesn’t change.
+Even if you tear down the entire property and rebuild to a higher standard, the end result may still be the same if the tenant demographic doesn’t change.

-Lesson learned: Understand very well the location(s) you are targeting at.
-Sometimes one side of the street could be completely different in terms of rent demand and tenant profiles from the other side even though it is the same street!
+Lesson learned: Thoroughly understand the location(s) you are targeting.
+Sometimes one side of the street could be completely different in terms of rent demand and tenant profiles vs. the other side, even though it is the same street!

-Ultimately, real estate investing, in my view, is a solid way of creating wealth in the long run.
+Ultimately, real estate investing, in my view, is a solid way to create wealth in the long run.
 It is also one of the few investment vehicles that can potentially provide financial independence as long as investments are done right with a clear understanding of the risks and rewards.